Will 2017 Be a Happy New Year For You?

 So what is one to do?
 Fortunately, help in resolving this quandary about whether or not to earn elite status is available in many places — and the good news is that there is no one expert with a single point of view.
 InsideFlyer and FlyerTalk are certainly two places where one can do the necessary research and ask the pertinent questions.
 BoardingArea has a plethora of knowledgable people — many of whom I know personally and respect — who will relate their opinions based on personal experience, as well as their points of view.

-However, the bottom line is that only you can decide what is best for you regarding striking that perfect balance between convenience, comfort, cost and time regarding travel during the new year.
-If elite status happens to fit into your equation, then definitely go for it.
+The bottom line is that only you can decide what is best for you regarding striking that perfect balance between convenience, comfort, cost and time regarding travel during the new year.
+If elite level status happens to fit into your equation, then definitely go for it.

 No Retrospective Again This Year